-Perproduced by permission of Ordnance Suneyon behalf of HMSO.
+Peproduced by peim ission of Orchance Surveyor be half of HMSO.
 (C) Crown Copyright and database right 2013.
 All rights reserved.
-Ordnance Suney Licence number 10002338
+Orchance Survey Licence number 100023381.

-SUITABILITY AND DELIVERABILITY OF SITE Topic Assessment Score Location The site is on the northern edge of Tranent.
+SUITABILITY AND D DELIVERABILITY OF SITE Торіс Assessment Score Location The site is on the northern edge of Tranent.
 It is outside the existing settlement boundary but is well related to it.
 Accessibility Tranent is ranked as the fourth most accessible East Lothian settlement in SESplan's regional accessibility analysis.
 The site is within 400m from existing bus stops on the B6371.
 These provide regular services in to Edinburgh as well as services to Prestonpans and Port Seton roughly every 15 minutes.
 Bus stops on Edinburgh road are also within 500m of the site and provide a different range of bus services from those on the B6371.
 These provide access to areas including Dunbar, Wallyford, Balerno, Fort Kinnaird retail park and the Western General Hospital.
 There is no rail station within 800m but Prestonpans rail station is within walkable distance (1400m).
 Tranent town centre is around 700m from the site, with a wide range of services and facilities.
 Exposure Trees on the northern site boundary may provide some shelter, however the north-facing topography means the majority of the site will be exposed to northerly winds.
 Aspect The site is relatively steeply sloping and faces north.
 Suitability for Proposed Use The site is physically suitable for the proposed use.
 There may be noise impacts which arise from the proximity of A1 to the north of the site.
 Mitigation measures may be required.
-Fit with local/ strategic policy objectives and direction The site is adjacent to a main settlement within the East Lothian SDA as identified within SESplan.
-Its development would align quite well with strategic and local policy objectives including meeting housing need and demand in the most sustainable locations that minimise the need to travel.
+Fit with local/ strategic policy The site is adjacent to a main settlement within the East Lothian SDA as identified within SESplan.
+Its development would align quite well with strategies and least policy chiestings including meeting begins. objectives and direction with strategic and local policy objectives including meeting housing need and demand in the most sustainable locations that minimise the need to travel.
 Physical The site is served by Roseberry Water Treatment Works and Seafield infrastructure Waste Water Treatment Works which both have available capacity. capacity Suitable access is achievable via Bankpark Grove, however this is likely to send traffic via Dolphingstone junction and upgrades to Dovecot Brae may need required to allow access to Bankton junction.
 There are traffic capacity constraints in the area, including cumulative impacts at both A1 junctions, and further consideration is required to establish how these might be mitigated.
 Service The site is within the catchment of Sanderson's Wynd Primary infrastructure School which has limited capacity but may be able to expand on capacity current site.
 At secondary level the site would be served by Ross High School which has no capacity but may be able to expand.
 Deliverability/ The site is within the Coal Mining Development High Risk Area and a Effectiveness Coal Mining Risk Assessment may therefore be required.
 It is not known whether potential contamination or ground conditions would pose any constraints to development.
 It has not yet been established whether there is sufficient infrastructure capacity to serve the development and what the timescales would be for achieving this.